International Technological University: Accreditation

-Institutional accreditation

-ITU was accredited by ACICS from July 1, 2001 to December 31, 2004, according to the US DoE Database of Accredited Postsecondary Institutions and Programs.
+ITU was accredited by ACICS from July 1, 2001 to December 31, 2004, according to the US Department of Education Database of Accredited Postsecondary Institutions and Programs.
 ITU was institutionally accredited by the WASC Senior College and University Commission (WSCUC) as of February 22, 2013.
 On October 17, 2019, WSCUC placed ITU on "Show Cause" status due to lack of compliance with the five issues of leadership structure, staff intimidation, insufficient staff and faculty as a result of the furlough of all staffers, non-viable financial sustainability, and the questionable independence of the trustees.
 On June 17, 2022, WSCUC withdrew the accreditation of the school, however, the school has filed for an appeal.
-ITU remains accredited until a decision to the appeal is made.
+ITU remained accredited until a decision to the appeal was made.
+WSCUC officially withdrew ITU's accreditation effectively on June 27, 2025.

-Programmatic accreditation

-On April 27, 2017, the Accreditation Council for Business Schools and Programs (ACBSP) granted programmatic accreditation to ITU's business degree programs.
+The university's MBA program in business analytics is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+It has been ACBSP-accredited since 2017.

 Academics

 ITU offers several master's degree programs, three doctoral programs, four certificate programs, in six academic departments: